prgumd/prg_event_sim/image-synthesis-Event-Signals/README.md

 Original repository for ML-ImageSynthesis can be found [here](https://bitbucket.org/Unity-Technologies/ml-imagesynthesis/src/master/)

 ## Event Signals
 A Unity component for Camera objects.
-Only those pixels whose absolute difference between frames pass a threshold are shown, thus simulating data that could be generated from a Dynamic Vision Sensor (DVS).
+Only those pixels whose absolute difference between frames pass a threshold are shown, thus simulating data that could be generated from a Dynamic Vision Sensor (DVS) (albeit some more complicated and required math is currently missing).

 Found in Assets/EventSignals